 3. Alternating Superman

 This reflects the conventional pose of the swimmer’s exercise.
-You can build a lot of strength in the glute muscles, lower back, and hamstrings through this practical and straightforward variation.
+Through this practical and straightforward variation, you can build a lot of strength in the glute muscles, lower back, and hamstrings.
 Work on the upward direction of the dolphin kick and freestyle.
 This part is often weak in some professional swimmers.
-Doing this modification of the swimmer’s exercise will help to improve the overall stability of your shoulders.
+This modification of the swimmer’s exercise will help improve your shoulders’ overall stability.

 The last word on the swimmer’s exercise